The Retreat That Reminded Me How to Breathe Again

 During my time away, I traveled to Nicaragua, Costa Rica, Joshua Tree, and more.
 I spent time in nature, practiced yoga, reconnected with my body, and finally allowed myself to just be.

 But what I didn’t plan for was guilt.
-The feeling that I should be ‘doing’ more never fully left me, even as I tried to embrace the pause.
+The feeling that I should be ‘doing’ more never fully left me, even as I tried to embrace the stillness.

 I thought stepping away from work would feel freeing, but instead, I often felt like I wasn’t doing enough.
 There was a voice in my head constantly whispering: